Deducting Meal and Entertainment Expenses

 If you find, after asking yourself these questions, that you might not meet the "directly related" standard under federal income tax laws, you can still ask yourself these questions:

 - Clear business purpose: You might be able to deduct expenses for your spouse and kids, if you can show that your event had a clear business purpose.
+An example would be in you have business travel with travel expenses and your family shares your hotel room and rental car you may still deduct a portion of that cost.
 Still, it's a tough call and the IRS doesn't make it easy.

-- Substantial, bona fide business discussion: Look at how substantial your business discussion was.
+- Substantial, bona fide business discussion: Look at how substantial your business discussion was during your business meal or outing.
 It might not be enough to "shoot the breeze" and talk about golf.
-Sometimes, it's worth it to have proof that a substantial business discussion took place.
+Sometimes, it's worth it to have proof that a substantial business discussion took place at entertainment events such as attending a sporting event or business meal in order to properly deduct the meal expenses or entertainment costs.
 Proof could be copies of a contract, notes from discussion, or any work you prepared at the meeting.

 Related Resources:

-- Deduct Business Travel: Allowable Tax Deductions (FindLaw's Free Enterprise)
+- Deduct Business Travel: Allowable Tax Deductions (FindLaw's Law and Daily Life)

-- Understanding Small Business Tax Deductions (FindLaw Small Business)
+- Understanding Small Business Tax Deductions (FindLaw’s Learn About the Law)